open-mmlab/mmpose/docs/en/migration.md

 ### Data Preprocessor

-Starting from MMPose 1.0, we have added data normalization and channel transposition as modules to the model, which has the advantage of further enabling end-to-end model training and prediction, allowing trained models to directly use resized images as input, without the need for users to implement the normalization preprocessing.
+Starting from MMPose 1.0, we have added a new module to the model called data preprocessor, which performs data preprocessings like image normalization and channel transposition.
+It can benefit from the high computing power of devices like GPU, and improve the integrity in model export and deployment.

 A typical `data_preprocessor` in the config is as follows: